The Eucharist is the source and summit of the Christian life. The term “Eucharist” originates from the Greek word eucharistia, meaning thanksgiving.

 To learn more about the Sacrament of the Eucharist click here.

-First Communion & First Confession/Reconciliation for Children
+First Communion for Children

-Both of these Sacraments are occasions for joy - not just for the child's family, but for the entire Church.
+The Sacrament is occasion for joy - not just for the child's family, but for the entire Church.
 We celebrate with great joy these times of grace in the lives of children and their families!

 First Communion for Teens and Adults

 Once a person has reached 14 years of age, preparation for First Communion and Confirmation takes place in RCIA.

 To learn more about RCIA, click here contact Tim Bush, Pastoral Associate in the Parish Office at 317-253-2193 opt 2.